Our Privacy Promise

 We hold your information for only as long as is necessary to fulfil the purposes for which the data was collected and our legitimate interests or in order to comply with legal or regulatory rules and requirements.

-When your employment with Blind Veterans UK is terminated, we will retain some basic information in order to record your employment with us to meet any legal or regulatory requirements or to protect our legitimate or legal interests, for example in the event of an employment dispute, confirmation of employment for referees or to process any ongoing requirements such as a pension.
+When your employment with Blind Veterans UK ends or is terminated, we will retain some basic information in order to record your employment with us to meet any legal or regulatory requirements or to protect our legitimate or legal interests, for example in the event of an employment dispute, confirmation of employment for referees or to process any ongoing requirements such as a pension.

 7. Your details on the internet and website